firecracker-microvm/firecracker-containerd/snapshotter/README.md

 - `firecracker-containerd` project contains CloudFormation template to run an EC2 instance suitable for benchmarking.
 It installs dependencies, prepares EBS volumes with same performance characteristics, and creates thin-pool device.
-You can make stack with the following command:
+You can make stack with the following command (note: there is a charge for using AWS resources):

 ```bash
 aws cloudformation create-stack \